 [--vpc-id <vpc-id>]

-The --fw-rules value is a Base64-encoded JSON object:
+The fw_rules field in the payload is a JSON object:

 { "default_egress_allow": true, "cidr": "10.0.1.0/24", "rules": [ { "type": "ingress", "protocol": "tcp", "portStart": 22, "portEnd": 22, "publicIp": "203.0.113.10", "sourceCidrs": ["0.0.0.0/0"] }, { "type": "egress", "protocol": "all", "sourceCidrs": ["0.0.0.0/0"] } ] }